 Ascertain the preferred method of communication and implement those methods in the office.
 For example, maybe the majority of employees prefer to speak in person with managers.
-However, if you have more millennials in your employment who prefer to utilize technology, check out some of these easy-to-use office communication tools.
 Email may be the preferred method for the majority of communication in your office.
 The point is to use the methods that work best for your specific workplace.
 Be open to suggestions for new methods of communication and listen to your employees.

 5. Be Honest with Everyone